Rytale/novafork-vitejs/README.md

 ## Contributing ❤

 Contributions are greatly appreciated!
-If you’d like to help improve Nova, feel free to submit a pull request.
+If you'd like to help improve Nova, feel free to submit a pull request.

 #### Created with ❤ by ambr0sial and fanlim.